ubports/docs.ubports.com/userguide/advanceduse/reverse-tethering.rst

 Reverse tethering
 =================

-This tutorial explains how you get your Ubuntu Touch device online using a USB cable and a computer with internet access.
+This tutorial explains how you get your Ubuntu Touch device online using a USB cable and a Linux computer with internet access.
 This is useful if there is no available Wi-Fi connection or you don't have a data subscription on your device.

 Steps to Set Up Reverse Tethering